ivy-green/Web-Ecommerce-Delivery-Server/README.md

 + Delivery: Can see all order in areas that they was assigned to.
 + Custoemr: Owner of small stores.
 Can manage stores, mange order in a store.

-+ My full report with Vietnamese language here: https://shorturl.at/euJMS
+I'm using Java with Spring framework for this project so remember to set up your environment with Java My full report with Vietnamese language here: https://shorturl.at/euJMS

 ## Technique ##